jvinodraj/theEagle/docs/misc/demo.md

 ### 2. **Data Quality: Table Check** (`/quality/check-table`)

 **Script:**
-_"Now, let’s look at our data quality capabilities.
+_"Now, let’s look at our data quality capabilities. <br>
-The `/quality/check-table` endpoint allows us to check the quality of data in any table.
+The `/quality/check-table` endpoint allows us to check the quality of data in any table. <br>
-For example, we can see how many missing values, duplicate rows, and the total row count for a given table.
+For example, we can see how many missing values, duplicate rows, and the total row count for a given table. <br>
 This helps us quickly identify data issues at a high level."_

 **Demo:**